 Misting or Spray Blocking

-Misting or spray blocking is an excellent option if you’re a beginner or unsure how it will turn out.
+Misting or spray blocking is excellent if you’re a beginner.

-Step 1 – Lay your newly finished work onto a soft towel.
-Put the towel on a flat surface, preferably where you don’t need to disturb it.
+- Lay your newly finished work onto a soft towel

-Step 3 – When quite damp but not soaked, gently pull your crocheted item into the finished/desired measurements.
+- When damp but not soaked, pull your crocheted item into the desired measurements

-Step 4 – Use pins to keep the work in place.
+- Use pins to keep the work in place

 Steam Blocking

-This blocking technique is a gentle method that doesn’t require you to soak your crochet.
-You only need a steam iron.
-Sometimes also called ‘dry blocking’,
+This blocking technique is a gentle method without soaking your crochet.
+You need a steam iron.

-Step 1 – Place your crocheted piece on the blocking mat and pin it using T-Pins.
+- Place your crocheted piece on the blocking mat

-Step 2 – Use the hottest setting for steam on your iron, go over your item WITHOUT pressing down.
-That’s really important!
+- Use the hottest setting for steam on your iron